e) Right to restriction of processing

 The controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defense of legal claims.

-The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.
+The data subject has objected to processing pursuant to Article 21(1) GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

 If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the Elevate GmbH, he or she may at any time contact any employee of the controller.
 The employee of the Elevate GmbH will arrange the restriction of the processing.